AndyDragon/Focus-Points/docs/Focus-Points.md

 ### Example

 The photo has a roll angle of 2.5°.
 Applying a crop angle of -2.5° compensates for the tilt.
 Please note that a non-zero crop angle will change the crop of the photo.
 Straightening the photo will result in the corners being lost.

-The result obtained by using the 'Straighten Images' tool is the same as if you enter the roll angle compensation manually in Lightroom's 'Crop & Straighten' tool.
-This also means, that you can modify or even revert the result by
+Using the 'Straighten Images' tool produces the same result as entering the roll angle compensation manually in Lightroom's 'Crop & Straighten' tool.
+You can then modify or even revert the compensation as desired.

 <img src="images/Straighten%201.jpg" alt="User Interface" style="width: 1000px;"/>